Mike McLaughlin (racing driver): Move to NASCAR

 In 1984, McLaughlin made his Busch Series debut at the Mello Yello 300 at Charlotte Motor Speedway, driving the No. 73 Pontiac home to a fourteenth place finish.
 He ran one more race that season, the October Charlotte race.
 Unfortunately, mechanical problems ended his day early.
 He raced twice more the next season, posting an eleventh place run.

-He then advanced into the NASCAR Modified ranks for Sherwood Racing, owned by Bill Corazzo and run by Clyde McLeod.
+McLaughlin then advanced into the NASCAR Modified ranks for Sherwood Racing, owned by Bill Corazzo and run by Clyde McLeod.
 His crew included Corazzo's nephews, Paul Corazzo Jr., who would go onto his own racing career in both open wheeled formula cars and Sprint car winning championships in both many times, Greg Zipadelli, who would later win Sprint Cup titles as crew chief, and Greg's younger brother Scott Zipadelli, who is also now a top level NASCAR crew chief.
-Mike won the 1988 championship in the Winston Modified Tour, now known as the Whelen Modified Tour.
+McLaughlin won the 1988 championship in the Winston Modified Tour, now known as the Whelen Modified Tour.
 He has sixteen career wins in the modified series.

-He also drove for Harry and Mike Greci in the Busch North Series, finishing 3rd in points in 1993.
+McLaughlin also drove for Harry and Mike Greci in the Busch North Series, finishing third in points in 1993.
 McLaughlin became the first driver ever to win both ends of the Modified/Busch North doubleheader at New Hampshire Motor Speedway.